Kidesth/Election-analysis/README.md

-# Election analysis and challanges
-“PyPoll” with Python
+## Creat  Election analysis “PyPoll” with Python

 # Overview of the project

 A Colorado Board of elections dataset employee has given you the following task to complete the election audit of a local congressional election.